-Our director cash compensation consists of an annual cash retainer paid to each non-employee director and an additional annual cash retainer paid to the Chairman of the Board, the Audit Committee Chair, and the Compensation Committee Chair and annual restricted stock unit ("RSU") equity grants.
+Our director cash compensation consists of an annual cash retainer paid to each non-employee director and an additional annual cash retainer paid to the Chairman of the Board, the Audit Committee Chair, the Compensation Committee Chair, the Nominating and Corporate Governance Committee Chair and annual restricted stock unit ("RSU") equity grants.

-The table below sets forth the current annual cash retainers for 2021:
+The table below sets forth the annual cash retainers for 2022:

+Annı ıal Cash

-Description Annual Cash Retainer
+Description tainer

 Non-Employee Director \$ 50,000

 Chairman of the Board Premium 32,500

 Audit Committee Chair Premium 32,500

 Compensation Committee Chair Premium 32,500

-In addition, during a portion of 2021 and until August 25, 2022, we maintained a Strategic Transactions Committee on which Mr. McNamara served as Chair and received a pro rata portion of an annual cash retainer of \$25,000.
+In addition, during a portion of 2022, we maintained a Strategic Transactions Committee on which Mr. McNamara served as Chair and received a pro rata portion of an annual cash retainer of \$25,000.
+We recently created a Nominating and Corporate Governance Committee on which Mr. Beeson serves as Chair and receives an annual cash retainer of \$20,000.